antonypro/AudioStreaming/README.md

 If you want to static link [OpenSsl](https://www.openssl.org/),(independently if generating a shared or static library) just compile OpenSsl to fit your needs.

-If not compressing audio and not directly dealing with OpenSsl the only requirement is Qt5.
+If not compressing audio and not directly dealing with OpenSsl the only requirement is Qt5 and a C++11 compiler.

 ### Compilation Info: